futel/dialplan-functions/README-test.md

     cd twilio

-    # XXX We are assuming that dial_pstn requirements are a superset of others.
+    # XXX We install these and hope it is a superset.
     #     We could instead install all function requirements.
     #     Better would be to create an env for each function and test each.
     pip install -r packages/dialplans/dial_pstn/requirements.txt
+    pip install -r packages/dialplans/metric_dialer_status/requirements.txt
+    pip install python-dotenv
 ## Test

     source env/bin/activate